- 1 Surfjack Hotel & Swim Club, Honolulu, Hawaii

 The 10 Best Hotels in Hawaii

 Hawaii has no shortage of luxury resorts, laid-back retreats, and backyard bungalows where you can bed down in between beach visits.
-JS hotel expert Lindsey Olander gives us the scoop on the 10 best hotels in Hawaii.
+JS hotel expert Lindsey Olander gives us the scoop on the 10 best hotels in Hawaii, from Maui to Kauai.

 Surfjack Hotel & Swim Club, Honolulu, Hawaii

 This stylish boutique minutes from Waikiki Beach has '60s surf-chic down pat.
 The lobby greets guests with beach scenes by native photographer Mark Kushimi and a living fern installation, while L.A.-based Studio Collection modeled the 112 rooms after beach bungalows found on the north shore: batten walls are hung with surf prints and old postcards while beds feature colorful Tori Richard fabric headboards.
 Everyone is up-talking the pool, which has a “wish you were here"-inscribed mosaic floor.
 The real conversation, however, revolves around Mahina & Sun’s, the on-site restaurant covered in Andrew Mau shaka wallpaper that’s led by chef Ed Kenney.
 Order the Kualoa Ranch oysters and marlin poke with pickled mushroom.